 By tracking this information, the pilot project team will learn more about the energy savings potential of smart poles as well as how the data collected from the smart poles can provide valuable insights into their effectiveness, applicability, and scalability across the Valley.

 This pilot project is truly a team effort.
-Close collaboration of the different partners – Johnson City, BrightRidge, EPRI and TVA – allows each partner to provide valuable insight and expertise, including:
+The close collaboration of the different partners – Johnson City, BrightRidge, EPRI, and TVA – allows each partner to provide valuable insight and expertise, including:

 The various partnerships for a pilot project with a technology focus like this one help ensure the project objectives can be met within the established timeframe.